Kong/kong-plugin-openwhisk/README.md

 ## 1. Usage

-This plugin will make Kong collect all the parameters from incoming requests, invoke the configured OpenWhisk action, and send the response to downstream.
+This plugin will make Kong collect all the parameters from incoming requests, invoke the configured OpenWhisk Action, and send the response to downstream.

 [Back to TOC](#table-of-contents)